-- 8. In the case of independent study credit, the designated teacher shall provide above information. - 9.
+- 8. In the case of independent study credit, the designated teacher shall provide it will be the responsibility of the designated teacher to provide the above information. - 9.
 The student also must meet any other requirements established by the superintendent. - 10.
-Credit will not be awarded for school bus driving, or for office, teacher or laboratory assistance.

-B. North Carolina Virtual Public School; Learn and Earn Online Courses (E-Learning)
+Credit will not be awarded for school bus driving, or for office, teacher or laboratory assistance. - B. North Carolina Virtual Public School; Learn and Earn On- L-Line Courses (E-Learning)

-The superintendent shall develop additional procedures and requirements consistent with State Board requirements and this policy for student enrolling in the North Carolina Virtual Public School or in Learn and Earn Online Courses available through the University of North Carolina system and/or community colleges.
-The superintendent shall design the processes and procedures for enrollment and management of e-learning to foster an environment where students can be successful.
-To the extent that these e-learning courses are made available, they will be provided at no cost to the student or the student's parent or guardian.
+The superintendent shall develop additional procedures and requirements consistent with State Board requirements and this policy for student enrolling in the North Carolina Virtual Public School or in Learn and Earn Onl-Line Courses available through the University of North Carolina system and/or community colleges.
+Students can be successful.
+To the extent that these e-learning courses are made available, they shall will be provided at no cost to the student or the student's parent or guardian-family.